susanev/uw-hcde-creative-computing/lessons/week4/readme.md

 * for loops

 ## Exercises
-* Kitty Image Example
+* Key Pressed Examples
-* Color Checker
+* Font Example
-* Color filters
+* Image Example

 ## Debrief
 * What new things did you learn today?